-Join in a movement of compassion designed to reduce child abuse and bring stability to individuals and families while returning the Body of Christ to the forefront of caring for children, as it had been throughout history.
-Your support will enable the church to reemerge as a champion for vulnerable families, and help heal hearts and lives in your community through the love and power of Jesus Christ.
+Join in a movement of compassion designed to prevent child abuse and bring stability to individuals and families while returning the Body of Christ to the forefront of caring for their neighbor.
+Your support will enable the Christian church to reemerge as a champion for vulnerable families, and help heal hearts and lives in your community through the love and power of Jesus Christ.

 Support for Parents

-Safe Families for Children provides much needed support for parents in crisis, through our vetted, trained, and approved volunteers from local church communities, giving them time, guidance, and tools to help them get back on their feet while their children are cared for in a safe and loving environment.
+IdaHope Families provides much needed support for parents in crisis, through our vetted, trained, and approved volunteers from local church communities, giving them time, guidance, and tools to help them get back on their feet while providing a safety-net for their children.

-Once identified, a Safe Families representative will visit with the family, assess the situation and needs, and then connect them with the Mentor, resources, and tools necessary to help them overcome the crisis and succeed in bringing stability back to their lives.
+Once the crisis is identified, our IdaHope Families Case Manager will visit with the crisis family/individual, assess the situation and then connect them with the Mentor, resources, and tools necessary to help them overcome the crisis and succeed in bringing stability back to their lives.

-Volunteers who host children and support parents are known as Host Families and are recruited from a large network of faith communities.
-Families in crisis, or Families in need, willingly place their children with a safe, loving, and thoroughly screened volunteer Host Family for a short period of time.
+Volunteers who host children and support parents are known as Host Homes and are recruited from local churches.
+Families in crisis, or families in need, willingly place their children with a safe, loving, and thoroughly screened, trained and approved volunteer Host Home for a short period of time.
 They can reunite with their children at any time.
-Both the Family in need and the Host Family participate voluntarily, with no compensation or expectation of adoption.
+Both the family in need and the Host Home participate voluntarily, with no compensation or expectation of adoption.

-At the core of the Safe Families model is relationships – developing a supportive and caring relationship between the Host Family and the biological parents and their children.
-Parents maintain full custody of their child(ren) and are encouraged to participate in decisions regarding their care during the time they are living with the host family.
+At the core of the IdaHope Families model is relationships – developing a supportive and caring relationship between the client and our volunteers.
+Parents who place children in hostings maintain full custody of their child(ren) and are encouraged to participate in decisions regarding their care during the time they are living in the Host Home.
 Often, strong bonds are formed and relationships continue long after the children are returned to their parents.

-The trust built between the Family in Need and Host Family is central to the Safe Families program.
-It’s at the heart of creating a safe haven for children and a support network for the Family in need.
-After the hosting arrangement ends, Safe Families’ goal is for the two families to remain in contact, further reducing social isolation and providing ongoing support.
-Building strong families and lasting relationships is at the core of this movement.
+The trust built between the Family in Need and our volunteers is central to the IdaHope Families program.
+It’s at the heart of creating a safe haven of support for the family in need.
+After services end, our goal is for the volunteers to remain in contact, further reducing social isolation and providing ongoing support.
+Building resilience and long-lasting relationships is at the core of this movement.

 - We temporarily host children of at-risk families in approved volunteer homes.

 - We provide families in crisis with a support network.
 Our volunteers provide needed resources and services (e.g. mentoring, help securing employment, meals, household goods, parenting & life-skill classes, friendly support, transportation, babysitting, etc.).

-- We engage faith communities to recruit and support volunteers and reach out to Families in need.
+- We engage and equip local church communities to support families in need.

-Family Coaches coordinate placements, help keep track of all the moving pieces, and are an integral part of our ministry.
-They meet with Host Families to ensure they have the support they need, monitor child safety, and talk with the placing parents to ensure they are moving forward and have access to needed resources.
+Mentors assist adults with their support plan and keep track of all the moving pieces.
+Mentors are an integral part of our ministry.
+Additionally they meet with Host Home volunteers to ensure they have the support they need, while monitoring child safety, and guiding the placing parents to ensure they are moving forward with their goals and have access to needed resources.

-- Encourage and support the relationship between the Host Family and placing parent
+- Encourage and support the relationship between the Host Home and placing parent.

-A Family Coach is a unique and rewarding experience.
-If you are interested in supporting Host Families, monitoring child safety, providing families in crisis with needed resources, and helping to encourage the relationship between the placing family and the Host Home volunteer(s), and building relationships with the individuals and placing parent(s) as you encourage healthy growth, contact us for an informational meeting to learn how you can become a certified Safe Families Family Coach volunteer.
+A Mentor is a unique and rewarding experience.
+If you are interested in supporting Host Homes, monitoring child safety, providing families in crisis with needed resources, encouraging the relationship between the placing family and the Host Home volunteer(s), and building relationships with the individuals and placing parent(s) as you encourage healthy growth, contact us for an informational meeting to learn how you can become an IdaHope Families Mentor volunteer.

 OTHER WAYS TO HELP

 There are so many other ways you can help out.
-Just give us a call and we’ll help to match our needs with your areas of gifting.
+Just give us a call and we’ll match our needs with your areas of skill and blessing.